stratisproject/Documentation/source/Developer Resources/Unity3D/BasicOperations/unitysdkbasics.rst

 #.
    Set base URL.
 To use Stratis Unity SDK, you need a full node to be running locally or remotely.
-Find your node's address (IP or domain) if you're running a remote node, or use ``http://localhost:44336`` if you're running your node locally.
+Find your node's address (IP or domain) if you're going to use a remote Cirrus node in testnet then use ``https://cirrustest-api-ha.stratisplatform.com/``, or if you're running your Cirrus node locally in test network then use ``http://localhost:38223/`` .

 #.
    Set the network you want to operate on.
 Use ``StraxMain`` or ``CirrusMain`` to operate on Strax or Cirrus production networks, or use ``StraxTest`` or ``CirrusTest`` for testing purposes.
+For development and learning purpose we recommend to use test network where you don't need real tokens, you can use Test tokens.

 #.
    Set a mnemonic for your wallet.
 Mnemonic is a sequence of words used to define the private key of your wallet.
 You can create mnemonic `using just a pen, a paper, and a dice <https://armantheparman.com/dicev1/>`_\ , or use different hardware & software mnemonic generators.

 .. code-block:: csharp

-   Network network = new StraxMain();
+   Network network = new CirrusTest();
-   Unity3dClient Client = new Unity3dClient("http://localhost:44336/");
+   StratisNodeClient client = new StratisNodeClient("https://cirrustest-api-ha.stratisplatform.com/");
    Mnemonic mnemonic = new Mnemonic("legal door leopard fire attract stove similar response photo prize seminar frown", Wordlist.English);
-   StratisUnityManager stratisUnityManager = new StratisUnityManager(client, network, mnemonic);
+   StratisUnityManager stratisUnityManager = new StratisUnityManager(client, new BlockCoreApi("https://cirrustestindexer.stratisnetwork.com/api/"), network, mnemonic);

 Now, let's print current wallet's address to the console: